Aller au contenu principal

 5 ways to learn, one per chapter.

-You don't do the same thing every chapter.
-You listen, you read, you play it out, you test, then you remember.
-All sized to be doable two or three weeks before you fly.
+You're not doing the same thing every chapter.
+You listen, you read, you play it out, you test yourself, then you lock it in.
+It's all sized to be doable in the two or three weeks before you fly.

 01 · LISTEN